ZensykU2/SSL-Checker/README.md

 ```
 ## PostgreSQL Setup

-### 1. Start PostgreSQL and access with your root user
+### 2. Start PostgreSQL and access with your root user

+If you don't want to run PostgreSQL on your local machine, use the init_db_sql scripts content on the machine that has it installed.
+Change the .env file accordingly to connect to your external machine, the default port is 5432.

 ```bash
 psql -u (your root user) -f init_db.sql
 ```

 ## Environment Configuration

 ### 1. Create a .env file in the project root

-use .env.example as a template
+- Use .env.example as a template

 ## Alembic (Database Migrations)